Significant accounting policies

 Stage 1 – Performing loans: when loans are first recognized, an allowance is recognized based on a 12-month expected credit loss;

 Stage 2 – Underperforming loans: when a loan shows a significant increase in credit risk, an allowance is recorded for the lifetime expected credit loss;

 Stage 3 – a lifetime expected credit loss is recognized for these loans.
 In addition, interest income is accrued on the AC of the loan net of allowances.

 The ECL model is primarily an expert-based model and is frequently benchmarked with other external sources if possible.

 ECL allowance reflects unbiased, probability-weighted estimates based on loss expectations resulting from default events over either a maximum 12-month period from the reporting date or the remaining life of a financial instrument.
 The method used to calculate the ECL allowances for Stage 1 and Stage 2 assets are based on the following parameters:

-PD: the Probability of Default is an estimate of the likelihood of default over a given time horizon.
-FMO uses a scorecard model based on quantitative and qualitative indicators to assess current and future clients and determine PDs.
+PD: the Probability of Default is an estimate of the likelihood of default over a given time.
+FMO uses a scorecard model based on quantitative and qualitative indicators to assess current and future customers and determine PDs.
 The output of the scorecard model is mapped to the Moody’s PD master scale based on idealized default rates.
 For accounting purposes a point in time adjustment is made to these PDs using a z-factor approach to account for the business cycle;

-Z-factor: the z-factor is a correction factor to adjust the client PDs for current and expected future conditions.
-The z-factor adjusts the current PD and PD two years into the future.
+Z-factor: the Z-factor is a correction factor to adjust the customer PDs for current and expected future conditions.
+The Z-factor adjusts the current PD and PD two years into the future.
 GDP growth rates per country from the IMF, both current and forecasted, are used as the macro-economic driver to determine where each country is in the business cycle.
-Client PDs are subsequently adjusted upward or downward based on the country where they are operating.
+Customer PDs are subsequently adjusted upward or downward based on the country where they are operating.